sj971/sj971.github.io/_posts/2016-2-4-DarkNet.md

 While at Insight, I carried out a consulting project for researchers at [Epidemico](http://www.epidemico.com), a Boston-based data science company working in the population health domain.

 The goal of the project was to clean and sort a large archive of DarkNet drug sales listings, providing a potentially valuable database for Epidemico and clients.
-I also carried out descriptive analyses of the data, focussing on unique country, product type, and vendor combinations.
+I also carried out descriptive analyses of the data, with a focus on unique country, product type, and vendor combinations.

-In one surprising finding, I found evidence of large price differences between DarkNet sales of certain pharmaceuticals and typical street prices reported on a crowdsourcing website (<http://www.streetrx.com>).
+In one surprising finding, I found evidence of large price differences between DarkNet sales of certain pharmaceuticals and typically reported street prices.

 ## The Dataset